walkerlj0/Selenium_Course_Example_Code/content/chapters/5-internet-explorer.md

----
-title: "How To Run Your Tests on Internet Explorer"
+# How To Run Your Tests on Internet Explorer
-slug: "71-internet-explorer"
-number: 71
-publish_date: 2016-06-13
-tags:
-  - "drivers"
-  - "iedriver"
-  - "internet explorer driver"
-  - "internet explorer"
-  - "different browsers"
-level: 2
-category: "setup"
----

 ## The Problem